JayeshMD/Netaccess-IITM/README.md

 pip install selenium
 ```

+## Step 2: Default Python path for netaccess

-For Linux or Mac systems, you can open a terminal and type,
+For Linux or Mac systems, to obtain the path of Python you can open a terminal and run,
 ```
 which python3
 ```
-To obtain the path of Python.

-## Step 2: Default Python path for netaccess

-Modify first line of the *netaccess.py* to add python interpreter path, which we used to install Selenium.
+Modify first line of the *netaccess.py* to add python interpreter path.

 ```
 #!path_to_python3
 ```

-**Path of python3 found in step 1 should be used here.
-For example,**
+For example,

 ```
 #!/home/user/Netaccess-IITM/venv_netaccess/bin/python3
 ```
+**Imporatnat: Add correct path.
+Above path is just an example.**

 ## Step 3: Provide *username* and *password*